-To help reduce and even eliminate your out-of-pocket medical expenses, many private health funds run what are known as gap cover schemes.
+To help reduce and even eliminate out of pocket medical expenses, many private health funds run gap cover schemes.
 These schemes provide additional benefits to cover some or all of the gap between what your doctor charges and the MBS fee.

 Doctors or specialists must agree to participate in a fund’s gap cover scheme in order for you to be able to claim benefits for their services.
-If your fund has a gap cover scheme in place, it will be able to provide you with a list of doctors or specialists that participate in the scheme – this means that your choice of doctor may be restricted to those providers registered with the health fund, though in some cases doctors may have the flexibility to participate in a fund’s gap program on a case-by-case basis.
+If your fund has a gap cover scheme in place, it will be able to provide you with a list of doctors or specialists that participate in the scheme.

 Although gap cover arrangements vary, in most cases your doctor will be required to bill your health fund directly rather than impose any additional charge on you.
 The scheme will also only apply to certain medical services, so check with your health fund to find out exactly what’s covered and how to find a participating doctor.